biomedicalGenomicsCNAG/RecurrentMutations/README.md

 </p>

 <strong>DATA:</strong> <br>
-Table with the samples and the clusters they are assigned to after clustering with (E) and without the recurrence-related features [(TXT file)](Clustering/Data/HierarchClust20_sample2clust.txt)
+Table with the samples and the clusters they are assigned to after clustering without and with the recurrence-related features (C and D) [(TXT file)](Clustering/Data/Clustering_sample2clustRec2clustGen.txt)